20 Jun HOW TO MANAGE THE COMPLIANCE PROCEDURES OF A COMPANY IN VIETNAM

 There is currently a Vietnam business law system which is applicable to both domestic and foreign investors, whereby all companies must operate in accordance with relevant regulations on business registration, tax procedures, accounting, labour, insurance, foreign exchange, and anti-money laundering, etc.

-We are willing to share with you our experiences and real cases accumulated and inherited since the 2000s when the Vietnamese business law officially “opened up” to allow the private sector to have been born and grown at storm-like speed throughout the past 18 years.
+We are willing to share with you our experiences and real cases that are accumulated and inherited since the 2000s when the Vietnamese business law officially “opened up” to allow the private sector to have been born and grown at storm-like speed throughout the past 18 years.

 Business compliance procedures are associated with every company, from its incorporation, through daily transactions and even till its cessation of operation.
 These involve specialized areas that require both professional skills and practical experience.

-- Input invoices with large amounts not accompanied by sufficient documents that help prove their legality and validity are not considered for value-added tax deduction, resulting in the business being subject to corporate income tax.
+- Input invoices with large amounts not accompanied by sufficient documents that help prove their legality and validity are not considered for value-added tax deduction, resulting in being subject to corporate income tax.

 - Wages and other benefits paid to employees not documented may give rise to additional corporate income tax.

 - When it is required, documents to be provided to banks, partners, or tax authorities are insufficient or take a lot of time to prepare, resulting in the loss of business opportunities and other severe risks.

 - Failure to categorize and manage storage duration of each type of document or to carry out document cancellation procedures in the right order.

 - When an employee resigns from his or her job, the new employee either fails to take over the job or performs the work in a riskier manner.

 You can overcome and prevent those risks by organizing and managing the business records system using a business records management procedure comprising of the following steps: